iihimanshuu/hiperhealth/docs/contributing.md

 ### Write Documentation

-sdx could always use more documentation, whether as part of the official sdx docs, in docstrings, or even on the web in blog posts, articles, and such.
+hiperhealth could always use more documentation, whether as part of the official hiperhealth docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback